zaher2016/website/_posts/2014-02-08-odk-aggregate-1-4-1-with-enketo-webforms-integration-is-now-available.md

 The [ODK Aggregate VM](http://gum.co/odk-aggregate-vm) (maintained by Nafundi) is available as well.

 Our <a href="http://opendatakit.appspot.com" title="opendatakit.appspot.com" target="_blank">opendatakit.appspot.com</a> site now has Enketo Webforms enabled.
-Click on the &#8220;Enketo Webforms&#8221; button at the top of the Submissions page to open a webform to enter submissions online.
+Click on the “Enketo Webforms” button at the top of the Submissions page to open a webform to enter submissions online.

 See the release notes for details: